What’s happening in London: February

 London International Mime Festival:

-Showcasing the best of contemporary mime, physical theater, and visual performance, this festival presents a diverse programme of shows and workshops across various venues.
+Showcasing the best of contemporary mime, physical theatre, and visual performance, this festival presents a diverse programme of shows and workshops across various venues.

 The London Art Fair: